For Mural / Street Art & Illustration Work

 2. Project Concept Development

-Once the brief has been done and items are clarified then a formal quote / invoice will be presented.
+Once the brief has been done and the work is clarified then a formal quote/invoice will be presented and when partial payment has been received the work begins.

-Then when the project is underway with further consultation and some rough concept sketches the review process will begin.
+Then when the project is underway with further consultation is done, some directional concept sketches/colours will be presented and the review process will begin.

 3. Execution of Work

-After this stage and depending upon the work, being an illustration or mural it will then go into final production mode.
+After this stage and depending upon the work, being an illustration or mural it will then go into final production.

-Throughout the whole process, there will always be open communication to how the process is going.
+Throughout the whole process, there will always be open communication about how the process is going.